rugbyprof/3013-Algorithms/Assignments/A08/README.md

 You should make sure that you can adjust the max degree using a parameter and not hard coding that solution.
 Next program we will use Dijkstras shortest path on the graphs created by this program.

+I also included an adjacency list of US states.
+If you build your graphs by only looking at adjacent states, you will reduce the number of comparisons down by quite a lot.

 The input file of cities has the following format.

 - zip, lat, lon , city , state , county